 This study aims to provide a comprehensive risk assessment associated with the release of genetically modified Metarhizium in the context of vector control.
 By combining expert perspectives from multiple disciplines, this work seeks to deliver a balanced evaluation of potential risks to inform decision-makers and stakeholders involved in vector control management.

+In addition to the general objective, this study was guided by the following hypotheses:

+the overall risk associated with the environmental release of Mp-Hybrid is low when evaluated through expert elicitation;

+ecological and biological hazards are perceived as having higher potential consequences than their likelihood of occurrence;

+expert background, particularly specific expertise in entomopathogenic fungi, significantly influences risk perception and assessment outcomes.

 2. material and methods